TAK-NZ/.github/profile/README.md

 Each stacks is provided in a `Prod` type with full resiliency built-in and a `Dev-Test` type with reduced resiliency for optimized cost.

+### Try this yourself

+You want to install TAK (Team Awareness Kit) infrastructure on AWS, using the TAK.NZ stack?
+Try the [One-line installer](https://github.com/TAK-NZ/tak-deploy), which will get you up and running in about 1 hour.

 ### Examples

 TAK.NZ CloudTAK web based TAK client interface.
 Various real-time data imported with CloudTAK Extract/Transform/Load (ETL) functions are displayed.